Holy Saturday Vigil

 Pray

-See Psalm 136 if you would like more prompts.
+See Psalm 136 if you would like some specific prayer prompts.

 Give thanks to the Lord, for he is good,